solidusio-contrib/solidus_log_viewer/README.md

 A log viewer for spree

 Makes it easy for admin to view logs.
 Logs are anything in the log_entries table.

 Currently only the payment model uses it, but the LogEntry is polymorphic so it will work with any other model

+NOTE: app/views/admin/payments/_list.html.erb is overwritten by this gem

 Routes